FAQs

 Who can apply?

-You should be able to demonstrate a viable project proposal and have the means and expertise to complete the project.
-The proposed project and any funding provided must provide a clear and justifiable benefit to the West of Orkney Windfarm, but may also have wider benefits across the offshore wind sector in the North of Scotland and beyond.
+You should be able to demonstrate a viable project proposal and have the means and expertise to complete the project within the timeframe and budget requested.
+The proposed project and any funding provided must provide a clear and justifiable benefit to the call sponsor(s), but may also have wider benefits across the offshore wind sector in Scotland and beyond.

 Do I need to be based in Scotland to participate?